DHBern/HistFalk-OralHistoryArchive/doc/Documentation.md

 in each layout and accessed via HTML <link> tag.
 Please don't remove this tag, bootstrap is needed for conditional buttons leading to the archive entries on index.html.

-The post layout uses this [Background image](../OH-Archive/assets/images/PostBackground.jpg).The image
+The post layout uses this [Background image](../OH-Archive/assets/images/PostBackground.jpg) from [this source](https://www.pexels.com/de-de/foto/weiss-gestrichene-wand-1939485/).
-[source](https://www.pexels.com/de-de/foto/weiss-gestrichene-wand-1939485/).
-The licence is free us and no naming required.
+The licence is "free use and no naming required".

 For the color theme for conditional buttons please reference the [ColorTheme.pdf](ColorTheme.pdf).
 Currently there are 4 themes for the conditional buttons Schwarzenbach-Abstimmung, Parlamentarierinnen-mit-doppelter-Staatsbürgerschaft,